yazoink/dotfiles/README.md

 - no volume keys in DWM in favor of using hardware controls
 - built for Arch with systemd
 - status bar is a shell script without volume or battery modules

+`./install.sh shared` will only symlink the files shared between cyberia and fluoride.

 ### Packages, etc.
 #### Arch repo packages